I-2-0-21.Objection to Appearing at Hearing by Audio or Agency Video

 OHO management, through designated staff, is not required to develop a change in address (i.e., the burden is on the claimant), but may contact the claimant or representative for more information if a change in residence or mailing address suggests a claimant may need to travel more than 75 miles to the hearing site.
 Additionally, if the information does not clearly establish a change in residence (i.e., there is still some indication of a different residence), OHO management, through designated staff, may solicit more information.

-• The change in residence requires the claimant to travel more than 75 miles to a hearing site in the first HO's jurisdiction.
+• The change in residence requires the claimant to travel more than 75 miles to a hearing site in the first HO's jurisdiction; and

 NOTE 2:

-The HOCALJ need not review a change in address if it does not result in a change in service area or the claimant did not object to appearing by VTC (see HALLEX I-2-0-70).
+The HOCALJ need not review a change in residence address if it does not result in a change in service area or the claimant did not object to appearing by audio or agency video (see HALLEX I-2-0-70).

 If a case transfer is appropriate, see HALLEX I-2-1-57.
 If no case transfer occurs, no notice to the claimant is required.